Hamster45105/pyshortener/DOCS.md

 ### `get_stats()`

-Retrieves statistics for a shortened URL.
+Retrieves statistics for a shortened URL and optionally converts the results into CSV.

 ```python
 import pyshortener